Main Menu » Tissues » Connective » Bone » Formation » Endochondral » Endochondral 6

 Zone of proliferation >

-Chondrocytes, in the zone of proliferation between black lines, undergo interstitial growth to maintain the thickness of the plate.
-Instead of forming spherical isogenous groups, these dividing cells become aligned in a linear array (arrows) like tennis balls in a can.
-Such an orientation guarantees that the calcified cartilage spicules remaining after chondrocyte death will be vertically arranged.
+Chondrocytes in the zone of proliferation undergo interstitial growth to maintain the thickness of the plate and well as advancing the epiphysis upwards.
+Instead of forming spherical isogenous groups, these dividing cells become aligned in rows (arrows), a pattern that results in vertical columns of cartilage matrix between them.
+Such an orientation guarantees that the calcified cartilage spicules remaining after chondrocyte death will be linearly arranged.

 Zones of maturation-hypertrophy-calcification >

-Chondrocytes begin regressive changes that produce a sequence of identifiable zones: cells mature, hypertrophy and begin secreting alkaline phosphatase, which allows the matrix to calcify.
+Chondrocytes begin regressive changes during which cells mature, hypertrophy (increase in size) and begin secreting alkaline phosphatase into the matrix.
+This secretion results in calcification of the matrix.
 These zones are grouped here into a single zone, the zone of maturation, hypertrophy and calcification (Zones of M-H-C).

 Zone of degeneration >

-The zone of degeneration (between the black lines) is formed as the calcified cartilage matrix prohibits nutrients and oxygen from diffusing into the chondrocytes, and these cells degenerate.
-The intervening calcified cartilage remains between columns of empty chondrocyte lacunae (empty tennis ball cans), forming cylinders on which bone will be deposited.
-In section the cylinders appear as linear spicules.
+The zone of degeneration is formed as the calcified cartilage matrix prevents nutrients and oxygen from diffusing to the chondrocytes and their resultant degeneration.
+The calcified cartilage remaining between the columns of empty chondrocyte lacunae forms spicules on which bone will be deposited.

 Zone of ossification >

-The zone of ossification (blue arrow) is formed as osteoblasts deposit bone (black arrows) on the calcified cartilage cylinders formed in the epiphyseal plate.
-The addition of this new bone adds to the length of the shaft, essentially pushing the epiphyses farther apart.
-Thus, growth in length of the bone occurs as new bone is added to the diaphysis.
+The zone of ossification is formed as osteoblasts deposit bone (blue arrows) on the calcified cartilage spicules.
+The addition of new bone to the ends of the periosteal band, adds to the length of the diaphysis and elongation of the bone.
+The bone deposited in the center of the zone is resorbed to maintain the marrow cavity.

 Zone of resorption >